-But I think another reason is maybe it’s not the right question.
+But I think another reason is that maybe it’s not the right question.

 “How are we feeling?”

-When I was in the hospital, the healthcare team asked about me in this manner.
+When I was in the hospital, the healthcare team daily asked: “How are you feeling?”.
 I was never sure.
 It seems like a relative question.
 I am feeling better.
 Well, that only meant that I was feeling better than the last time I was asked and had no relationship to anything else.
 I might say I felt cold, or achy, or simply a non-descript “fine”.
 When asked, we do a mental scan of our bodies, right?
 We come up with a quick, acceptable, pleasing-to-the-ear analysis.

 “What are we feeling?”